DipityBV/frontender.docs/documentation/introduction.md

 - The user navigates away without saving
 - The application is closed without saving
+- The drafted page is removed
 - …

 Drafts are not accessible outside the user’s installation of Frontender.
 A draft is not accessible by the frontend and can not be previewed in a browser.

-When a user wishes to preview a draft in Frontender, it must be saved first to create a revision of it.
+When a user wishes to preview a draft in the browser, it must be saved first to create a revision of it.

 Opening a (public) revision with Frontender Desktop will generate a draft.

 ###### Trash
-A revision lot (all revisions of a page) that have been moved to the pages.trash collection.
+A revision lot (all versions of a page) that have been moved to the pages.trash collection.
 Pages in the trash will be retrievable (in some future version of Frontender).

 ### Container and blueprint attributes
 Pages, containers and blueprints are JSON objects that contain configuration on which template to render, how, and with what data.

-- A **blueprint contains controls** (and optionally default values)
+- A **blueprint contains controls** (with default or custom values)
 - A **container contains values** (and optionally a reference to a blueprint)

 If a blueprint attribute is not included in the container, the container will still function but its values can only be edited in Code view.